nanosoftonline/express-tdd/readme.md

 Easy as that!

-So what's the problem?

 It might not look that way but there is actually quite a lot happening here.
 If we want to build scalable and flexible applications we need a way of breaking up the complexity.

 Complexity!
 What complexity?

+Well, a few questions come to mind:

+* Can we do input validation
+* Can we catch errors and map those errors to predictable status codes and messages
+* Can we easily add functionality without bloating the router handler.
+* Can we easily test tests for our code
+* Can we easily change the data source from Postgres to let's say MongoDB

 Well let's look at whats going on here.
 Take the **PUT** endpoint.
 This endpoint allows us to update a specific customers details.
 The inputs "id" and "body" are passed directly without any extraction, or validation to the update logic via a specialized database model.
 The result of the update function is returned by the response.
 The Customer model therefore provides a direct definition of what needs to come in and go out of the request handler.

 In the light of this tightly coupled functionality we should ask some questions